-The museums service is managed by a director and a small team whose duties are to look after and preserve the exhibits.
+The museums service is managed within the Commissioned Services service area, and a small team look after and preserve the exhibits.

-The service operated three museums within the district during 2016/17.
+The service operated three museums within the district during 2017/18.
 An independent group has been established in Herne Bay to take on the management of the museums on the council's behalf and plans are progressing for a similar arrangement for Whitstable Museum.

 The art in the museums were last valued in 2006 by Sotheby's for insurance purposes at £7,100,000.
 This is reviewed annually and the current valuation is £7,075,000.
-Other museum exhibits are valued for insurance purposes at £840,000 and various civic and public art commissions are valued at £670,000 giving an overall total of £9,626,000 which also includes Tower House and Van Dyck paintings, but excludes exhibitions on loan to the Council.
+Other museum exhibits are valued for insurance purposes at £841,000 and various civic and public art commissions are valued at £670,000 giving an overall total of £9,627,000 which also includes Tower House and Van Dyck paintings, but excludes exhibitions on loan to the Council.